gradusnikov/eclipse-chatgpt-plugin/README.md

 1. Open *Window > Preferences > Assist AI* preferences
 2. Input your **OpenAI API** key (you can find your keys at https://platform.openai.com/account/api-keys)
 3. Input the model name.
 By default, the plugin uses the *gpt-4* model, but you can also utilize *gpt-3.5-turbo* or any available ChatGPT model.
-To check which models are available to you, go to https://platform.openai.com/playground?mode=chat and check the *Model* drop list.
+To check which models are available to you, go to https://platform.openai.com/playground?mode=chat and check the *Model* drop list.  **I highly recommend using one of the [GPT-4 turbo](https://help.openai.com/en/articles/8555510-gpt-4-turbo) models, e.g. *gpt-4-1106-preview***.
+The GPT-4 turbo has an extended context window (128k tokens) which is essential for handling large source files.
+If you encounter 400 errors, the most probable cause is exceeding the context window limit.
+The LLM model has a maximum capacity that, when surpassed, results in these errors.

 ### Add ChatGPT View